scholzj/strimzi-shutdown/README.md

 ### Does Strimzi Shutdown support ZooKeeper-based clusters?

 No, Strimzi shutdown currently supports only KRaft-based Apache Kafka clusters.

+### Any plans to support other Strimzi resources?

+No, the other Strimzi operands, such as Kafka Connect, Mirror Maker, or Bridge are stateless and do not need any special process to be stopped.
+If you want to stop them, you can scale them to `0` by editing the resource and changing the `.spec.replicas` field or using `kubectl scale`.